The GLS Legal Operations Centre

 ◼️ Revenue Capture & Cash Assurance: embeds pricing, invoicing triggers, acceptance criteria, and payment terms to accelerate cash and reduce disputes.

-◼️ Risk Allocation Discipline: sets balanced, policy‑aligned positions (liability caps, indemnities, warranties, IP rights, compliance) to contain exposure.
+◼️ Risk Allocation Discipline: sets balanced, policy‑aligned positions (liability caps, indemnities, warranties, IP rights, compliance) to contain exposure supported by formal risk sign-off thresholds.

 ◼️ Operational Certainty: locks in delivery conditions (SLAs, KPIs, remedies) for post‑award performance and escalation paths.